Positronic-IO/PSImaging/README.md

 ```

 Your feedback is appreciated.
-Let me know what you'd like to see here.
+Let us know what we missed.
+Thank you for encouraging more contributions to this project by leaving us a tip at https://cash.me/$Positronic.